Do you focus on positive things to say to your child, or do you often nag?

 But, at the same time, you realise that all this nagging isn’t working.

 If so, this article is for you.

-I’ve had years of experience working with thousands of children and teenagers.
-So I now understand the factors that help them to become mature, responsible and successful.
+I’ve had years of experience working with and speaking to thousands of children and teenagers.
+So I understand the factors that help them become mature, responsible, and successful.

-One of the most important factors is how their parents speak to them.
+And one of the most important factors is how their parents talk to them.

 In fact, there’s a supposed “magic ratio” of 5 to 1 in healthy relationships: 5 positive expressions of feelings and actions for every negative expression.

 In this article, I’ll share with you 53 positive things to say to your child so that — in the long run — you won’t need to nag them anymore!

 Before we get to the list of encouraging things to say to your kids, here’s a bonus for you…

 Enter your email below to download a free poster that contains the top 12 positive things to say to your children.
 You can print out the poster as a daily reminder of the phrases to use.